-Two weekends ago I found myself partnerless due to no fault of my own.
-I wasn't getting any younger or stronger and past attempts to land a partner for this potential ground-up death route ended in blank stares that unequivocally said no. I thought "heck, let's get on with it and get in the game."
-Thanks be to God, I head pointed it.
-After burning through a beefy, welding brush scrubbing it partially clean on the first day, I found myself breaking critical supposed "good" holds a few days later on Mini-traxion.
-I would have grounded out for certain.
+Two weekends ago I found myself partner-less due to no fault of my own.
+I wasn't getting any younger or stronger and past attempts to land a partner for this potential ground-up death route ended in blank stares that unequivocally said "no." I thought "heck, let's get on with it and get in the game."
+Thanks be to God I head pointed it.
+After burning through a beefy brush scrubbing it partially clean on the first day, I found myself breaking critical supposed "good" holds a few days later on mini traxion.
+I would have grounded out for certain ground up.
 It cleaned up wonderfully and has great climbing, tactics, and technique that are signature Eldo.

 SR with a good selection of small stoppers.
 Some micro nuts if you're into illusions.